FiveThirtyEight: Presidential primary elections

 FiveThirtyEight applied two separate models to forecast the 2016 presidential primary elections – polls-only and polls-plus models.
 The polls-only model relied only on polls from a particular state, while the polls-plus model was based on state polls, national polls and endorsements.
 For each contest, FiveThirtyEight produced probability distributions and average expected vote shares according to both models.

 As early as June 2015, FiveThirtyEight argued that Donald Trump "isn't a real candidate".
 When Donald Trump became the presumptive Republican nominee in May 2016, New York Times media columnist Jim Rutenberg wrote that "predictions can have consequences" and criticized FiveThirtyEight for underestimating Trump's chances.
 He argued that by giving "Mr. Trump a 2 percent chance at the nomination despite strong polls in his favor ... they also arguably sapped the journalistic will to scour his record as aggressively as those of his supposedly more serious rivals".

-In a long retrospective, "How I Acted Like a Pundit and Screwed up on Donald Trump", published in May 2016 after Trump had become the likely nominee, Silver reviewed how he had erred in evaluating Trump's chances early in the primary campaign.
+In a long retrospective, "How I Acted Like a Pundit and Screwed up on Donald Trump", published in May 2016 after Trump had become the presumptive nominee, Silver reviewed how he had erred in evaluating Trump's chances early in the primary campaign.
 Silver wrote, "The big mistake is a curious one for a website that focuses on statistics.
 Unlike virtually every other forecast we publish at FiveThirtyEight – including the primary and caucus projections I just mentioned – our early estimates of Trump's chances weren't based on a statistical model.
 Instead, they were what we [call] 'subjective odds' – which is to say, educated guesses.
 In other words, we were basically acting like pundits, but attaching numbers to our estimates.
 And we succumbed to some of the same biases that pundits often suffer, such as not changing our minds quickly enough in the face of new evidence.
 Without a model as a fortification, we found ourselves rambling around the countryside like all the other pundit-barbarians, randomly setting fire to things".